uoe-iaml/DL-S2-2022-CW1/README.md

 # Introductory Applied Machine Learning (IAML) Coursework 1 - Semester 2, January 2022.

+## This coursework does not count towards your grade, but it is excellent practice for you in process, coding and explanation, for Courswork 2, which counts for 30% of your mark.
+We strongly encourage you to work on it and submit it as if it did count towards your mark.
+It will not be marked individually but we will give some class-wide feedback.

 ### Author: Nigel Goddard

 ## Important Instructions